remoteintech/remote-jobs/company-profiles/kinsta.md

 ## Region

-We have team members on every continent except Antartica!
+Worldwide - We have team members on every continent except Antartica!
 Our team members travel frequently and we also sponsor team meetups on annual basis so we can gather in person.

 ## Company technologies